jorgebucaran/cookbook.fish/README.md

 end
 ```

-To make this function available to future fish sessions save it to ~/.config/fish/functions.
-A simple way to accomplish this is using the [`funcsave`](http://fishshell.com/docs/current/commands.html#funcsave) function.
+To make this function available in future fish sessions save it to ~/.config/fish/functions/mkdirp.fish.
+A clean way to accomplish this is using the [`funcsave`](http://fishshell.com/docs/current/commands.html#funcsave) function.

 ```fish
 funcsave mkdirp